 - 15.1.
-All departments and staff must comply with the procedures on quotations and tenders before creating a purchase order. - 15.2.
-The University does not undertake to accept liability for the payment of any invoice unless the goods have been supplied in response to an official University purchase order or approved exceptions of an order being placed for the supply of public utilities, rent and rates, authorised and processed in accordance with these procurement procedures.
-In situations where a liability has been improperly accrued to the University, it reserves the right to recover the cost from the offending individual. - 15.3.
-New Suppliers Before a purchase order can be raised the supplier concerned must have been registered on the University's Purchase order system.
+All departments and staff must comply with the procedures on quotations and tenders before creating a purchase order. - 15.2 The University does not undertake to accept liability for the payment of any invoice unless the goods have been supplied in response to an official University purchase order or approved exceptions of an order being placed for the supply of public utilities, rent and rates, authorised and processed in accordance with these procurement procedures.
+In situations where a liability has been improperly accrued to the University, it reserves the right to recover the cost from the offending individual. - 15.3 New Suppliers Before a purchase order can be raised the supplier concerned must have been registered on the University's Purchase order system.
 Departments must, wherever possible, use existing authorised suppliers.
-In cases where it is necessary to register a new supplier, departments are required to set the supplier up online, this will then be authorised by Finance. - 15.4.
+In cases where it is necessary to register a new supplier, departments are required to set the supplier up online, this will then be authorised by the Procurement Manager. - 15.4.
 University Standard Terms and Conditions Terms & Conditions should be communicated to suppliers prior to placing an order. - 15.5.
-Sourcing Competitive Quotes Sourcing is the identification of appropriate suppliers and the comparison of their products to achieve value for money. - 15.6.
+Sourcing Competitive Quotes Sourcing is the identification of appropriate suppliers and the comparison of their products to achieve value for money.

+15.6.
 Suppliers should be selected from:

-- (a) University Purchasing Contracts and Agreements; - (b) North Western Universities Purchasing Consortium Contracts - (c) Nationally negotiated contracts /Government Procurement Service Framework Agreements - 15.7.
+- a) University Purchasing Contracts and Agreements; - b) North Western Universities Purchasing Consortium Contracts - c) Nationally negotiated contracts /Government Procurement Service Framework Agreements - 15.7.
 To ensure that the University achieves best value for money for all its purchases, competitive quotes should be acquired for all purchases, see table below.
-For purchases over £2,000, paper copies of the quotes form part of the audit trail and should be retained for 6 years unless the tender is performed via the In-tend system.
+For purchases over \pounds 2,001, copies of the quotes form part of the audit trail and should be retained for 6 years unless the tender is performed via the In-tend system.
 When goods/services are purchased from a supplier on one of the above framework agreements this is not a necessary requirement.
 See limits below:

-VALUE NUMBER OF QUOTES REQUIRED
+VALUE (Excluding VAT) NUMBER OF QUOTES REQUIRED

 Up to £2,000 1

 £2,001 - £10,000 2

 £10,001 - £25,000 3

-£25,001 Full Tender Process
+£25,001 Full Tender Process - contact Procurement Manager

-Includes over £25,000 (Consultancy and Professional Services) Full Tender Process

-Value at EU Threshold Limits Full EU Tender Process

-- 15.8.
-In addition, Subject to special rules imposed by funding bodies, the University's tendering procedures, contained in the University's code of tendering practice, are applicable to: - (a) Procurement of services and buildings in excess of £25,000 - (b) Purchases where the estimated cost is in excess of £25,000
+15.8.
+In addition, subject to special rules imposed by funding bodies, the University's tendering procedures, contained in the University's code of tendering practice, are applicable to:

+- Procurement of services and buildings in excess of £25,000 - Purchases where the estimated cost is in excess of £25,000